danielres/nextjs-grant-oauth-subdomains-example/README.md

 ## Integrating to your code

 This demo/proof of concept is intentionally kept extremely bare-bones and minimal so it remains easy to read, understand and reproduce.

+The first thing you might want to do is to persist your authenticated users in a database.
+The place to do so would be in the `pages/api/oauth/callback.js`, where you can process the OAuth response as you wish.

 ## Building and deploying